Germany South / Alsace - INTRODUCTION

 - We will experience the German red wine revolution and discover the German Pinot-Noir country.

-- We will enjoy gourmet and Michelin-star meals in the south of Germany and in Alsace.
+- We will enjoy 3 exquisite meals at Michelin-starred restaurants in the south of Germany and in Alsace.

 - We will hop across the Rhine river into France to experience the difference between German and Alsatian wines.